nxp-imx/meta-imx-iotedge/README.md

    Find the provisioning section of the file and un-comment the manual provisioning mode.
    Update the value of device_connection_string with the Connection String from your IoT Edge device.

- - Update the Edge Agent image config
-   Find the Edge Agent module spec section of the file and find the field "agent –> config –> image" Update the value of image with "mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0.6-linux-arm32v7".

  - Input the Edge device hostname
-   Find the Edge device hostname section of the file and update the value of hostname with the unique string, for example "imx8mmevk-sha001".
+   Find the Edge device hostname section of the file and update the value of hostname with the unique string, for example "imx8mmevk-sha003".

-3. Setup the device local time and enable Ethernet Before restart IoT Edge Security Daemon, 2 important things should be done
+3. Setup the device local time and enable Ethernet Before restart IoT Edge Security Daemon, 1 important thing should be done
    1. Update local device time
    $: date -s <yyyy-mm-dd>
    $: date -s <hh:mm:ss>

-   2. Enable the ethernet
-   $: udhcpc

    Restart the daemon:
    $: systemctl restart iotedge